Learn Jazz Scales for Jazz ImprovisationJan 17, 2021

 Am7 - D7 - Gmaj7

 Congratulations!
-If you can play the above suggestions well enough, your jazz language can develop in many beautiful ways (in phrasing, ornamentations, licks, etc.) Learning, memorizing and playing those three basic jazz scales can get you very far to learn jazz improvisation.
+If you can play the above suggestions well enough, your jazz language can develop in many beautiful ways (in phrasing, ornamentations, licks, etc.) Learning, memorizing and playing those three basic jazz scales will go a long way for your jazz improv.